-- clearly identify the issues of complaint; - give the Commission all the available information about the complaint in an organised format at the time of making the complaint; - cooperate with the Commission's enquiries or investigations; and - treat the Commission's staff with courtesy and respect.
+- clearly identify the issues of complaint - give Legal Aid ACT all the available information about the complaint in an organised format at the time of making the complaint - cooperate with Legal Aid ACT's enquiries or investigations, and - treat Legal Aid ACT's staff with courtesy and respect.

-If complainants do not meet their responsibilities the Commission may set limits or conditions on the handling of their complaint.
-Any abuse, harassment or threats to the safety or welfare of staff at the Commission will result in the complainant being warned that we will immediately cease handling the complaint if the behaviour continues.
-If the behaviour recurs the complaint handling process and all contact with the complainant should cease.
+If complainants do not meet their responsibilities Legal Aid ACT may set limits or conditions on the handling of their complaint.
+Any abuse, harassment or threats to the safety or welfare of staff at Legal Aid ACT will result in the complainant being warned that we will immediately cease handling the complaint if the behaviour continues.
+If the behaviour recurs the complaint handling process and contact with the complainant should be referred to the Client Services Manager.

-Complaints are handled by the Commission within a framework of public access rights and responsibilities.
+Complaints are handled by Legal Aid ACT within a framework of public access rights and responsibilities.
 These include:

-- the Commission has an obligation, within reasonable limits, to respond to correspondence and respond to telephone and face-to-face inquiries from the public; - the Commission has an obligation to provide services to the public, - in the absence of good reasons to the contrary members of the public have a right of access to the Commission and its services; - people who have dealings with the Commission have a right to complain, and criticism and complaints are a legitimate and necessary part of the relationship between the Commission and its clients and the wider community; - no one should unconditionally be deprived of the right to raise their concerns and have them addressed; and - the Commission's obligation to use its resources efficiently and effectively may mean that it is reasonable to limit the nature or scope of actions taken in response to unreasonable complainant conduct.
+- Legal Aid ACT has an obligation, within reasonable limits, to respond to correspondence and respond to telephone and face-to-face inquiries from the public - Legal Aid ACT has an obligation to provide services to the public - in the absence of good reasons to the contrary members of the public have a right of access to Legal Aid ACT and its services - people who have dealings with Legal Aid ACT have a right to complain, and criticism and complaints are a legitimate and necessary part of the relationship between Legal Aid ACT, its clients and the wider community - no one should unconditionally be deprived of the right to raise their concerns and have them addressed, and - Legal Aid ACT's obligation to use its resources efficiently and effectively may mean that it is reasonable to limit the nature or scope of actions taken in response to unreasonable complainant conduct.